 game something I'd want to rock out to in my car from time or time, or do

-sound effects, are also included in the final Music / Sound rating.
+sound effects are also included in the final Music / Sound rating. ♪ ♫

 "next-gen" of fighting games,

-character customization has become a staple.
+character customization modes have become a staple.
 How

 ||Self-explanatory.
-How deep is that options menu?
+How vast is the options menu?
 Has

 "bonus" features that the game

 presents are judged accordingly.
-Even "Easter eggs" or
+Even "Easter Eggs" or

 secrets that a game contains can contribute positively to this rating.

-intro of a game is the all-important first impression, setting
+intro of a game is the all-important first impression... setting

 an essential part of every fighting game, how

-much "oomph" is behind the attacks in the game overall?
+much "oomph" is behind the attacks?
 Do

 those punches, kicks, and throws look powerful, initiating a satisfying

-a fighting game don't look like they sting when there's a collision... something is missing.
+a fighting game don't look like they hurt when there's a collision... something is missing.
 "Violence is a beautiful